ndk123-web/Java/README.md

 ---

+## 🤝 Contributing

+This repository is primarily for personal learning purposes.
+However, if you have any suggestions, feel free to:
+1. Open an issue 🐛
+2. Share your feedback ✍️

+Pull requests are not expected or required at this moment.

 ## 🚀 Connect
 If you're on the same learning path or want to discuss Java concepts, feel free to connect!